niesssiobhan/data-structures-and-algorithms/code-challenges/LinkedList/README.md

 * Doing some research to figure what all I needed to do
 * Referring back to other labs to help with writting tests
 * Created my Node constructor
-* Created the Linked List insert, includes, and print method arguments
+* Created the Linked List insert, includes, insertBefore, insertAfter, append, and print method arguments
 * Went through testing for each

 ## API